asulamo24/abelsulamo_phpcrudecrud/README.md

 ## Demonstrates a basic Dynamic HTML Application using PHP

-It doesn't get much more crude than this, but is a great starting point for understanding how **dynamic data-driven web applications** work.

-Understand how this one works, and more modern/advanced/complex web development frameworks, won't seem so mysterious.

-This application assumes the MySQL database has certain users added and an "employees" database based on a sample dataset.
-Additional details will be provided in class.

-The "credentials.php" file above has the details of the MySQL database connection.
-You will need to modify this file to work for your configuration

-Obviously everything is in the open and unsecure here.

-...and obviously change the credentials too...
+This project demonstrates a basic dynamic web application using PHP to perform CRUD (Create, Read, Update, Delete) operations with a MariaDB/MySQL database.
+It is designed to help users understand how data-driven web applications function and serves as a starting point for exploring modern web development frameworks.
+The application assumes a pre-configured "employees" database and includes a credentials.php file for database connection details, which must be updated to match your local configuration.
+While functional, this application is not secure for production use—credentials and sensitive data are exposed in the files.
+Future improvements could include implementing security best practices, integrating modern frameworks, and enhancing the user interface for a more robust and professional application.